brunofurmon/open-org-chart/README.md

 # open-org-chart

-An open-source Org Chart made in react
+An open-source Org Chart made with NextJS

 ## Installation